 Centenarians throughout Central Virginia will be honored in the Celebration of Centenarians on Saturday, October 24, at Heritage Baptist Church, 219 Breezewood Drive in Lynchburg , from 10 to 11:30 a.m.

-The Beard Center on Aging at Lynchburg College is organizing the celebration along with its Consortium on Aging, a group representing 90 organizations and individuals working together to promote positive aging.
+The Beard Center on Aging at University of Lynchburg is organizing the celebration along with its Consortium on Aging, a group representing 90 organizations and individuals working together to promote positive aging.

 The consortium is seeking suggestions of centenarians to honor at the event.